-1. critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information.

-2. communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication.

-3. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.

-4. personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.
+- . critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information. - communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.

-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the arrival of Europeans to the mid-nineteenth century.
+Student Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the arrival of Europeans to the mid-nineteenth century.
 This would include the ability to:

-· Create an argument through the use of historical evidence.
+Create an argument through the use of historical evidence.

-• Analyze and interpret primary and secondary sources.

-• Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- Create an argument through the use of historical evidence.
+Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.

+Student Learning Outcomes Assessment: A writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.

-Course Purpose: To acquaint students with the diversity of American history and to promote critical thinking in interrelating the past to the present.
-Fundamentally, the course promotes general understanding of a body of knowledge any literate person should possess about the history of his own country.Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
-Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
-Each instructor will have additional information about attendance on his/her course information sheet.Dropping a Course: Students may drop courses through Texan Connect, the Admissions and Records Office, or Advising and Testing Center through the late registration period.
+Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.

+Attendance Policy: Students must make every effort to attend face-to-face courses.
+Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the instructor may recommend that the student withdraw from the course.
+Each instructor will have additional information about attendance on his/her course information sheet.

+Dropping a Course: Students may drop courses through Texan Connect, the Admissions and Records Office, or Advising and Testing Center through the late registration period.